 If your rental property is completely destroyed or stolen, your deduction is calculated as follows: Adjusted basis - Salvage value - Insurance proceeds = Deductible loss.

-Your adjusted basis is the property's original cost, plus the value of any improvements, minus any deductions you took for depreciation or Section 179 expensing.
+Your adjusted basis is the property's original cost, plus the value of any improvements, minus any deductions you took for regular or bonus depreciation or Section 179 expensing.
 You determine the basis for your building, land improvements, and landscaping separately.
 Adjusted basis should be easily found from a rental property's depreciation schedules and/or tax returns filed for the property.

 Salvage value is the value of whatever remains after the property is destroyed.
 This usually won't amount to much.
 For example, if a rental house burns down completely, there may be some leftover bricks, building materials, personal property, and other items with some scrap value.
 Obviously, if a personal property item is stolen, there will be no salvage value at all.